davidbuzatto/JSGE/README.md

 Any Java IDE or build system has the ability to perform this copying task, leaving the user load configured.
 When running your program, keep in mind that the native libraries must be visible to the JVM, either by leaving these files in the same directory as the game execution, or by telling the JVM where to look for such files (-Djava.library.path option) or by making them visible under the operating system PATH variable.

-However, the showcase can be seen by running the JSGE-vx.x.x-bin.jar file contained in the binary packages or by running the engine project.
+Still, the showcase with examples of engine usage is available in another repository: [JSGE-Showcase](https://github.com/davidbuzatto/JSGE-Showcase).

 ## Dependencies
 - [Java Stream Player](https://github.com/goxr3plus/java-stream-player): audio processing;